ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     A key derivation algorithm takes some inputs and uses them to generate a byte stream in a deterministic way.
 This byte stream can be used to produce keys and other cryptographic material.

-    A key agreement and derivation algorithm uses a key agreement protocol to provide a shared secret which is used for the key derivation.
+    A key-agreement and derivation algorithm uses a key-agreement protocol to provide a shared secret which is used for the key derivation.
 See `psa_key_derivation_key_agreement()`.

     The sequence of operations to derive a key is as follows: